entando/entando-docs/vuepress/docs/next/tutorials/cms/app-builder/hello-world.md

     rendered exactly as you enter it.
 You’ll need to un-escape it to get it to render correctly.

-11. Go back to your page template (UX Patterns -→ Page Templates) select SERVICE and EDIT
+11. Go back to your page template and select
+    SERVICE and EDIT

 12. Change the tag to: `<@wp.fragment code="test" escapeXml=false/>`